Luke Murphy (English footballer): Bolton Wanderers

 He was released from his Leeds contract, a year early, on 1 August 2018.
 The following day he signed for Bolton Wanderers on a two-year contract.
 He made his debut for Bolton on 4 August 2018 when starting in Wanderers' 2–1 victory over West Bromwich Albion at The Hawthorns.
 His first goal for Bolton was on 22 October 2019, as he scored the opening goal in Bolton's first win of the 2019/2020 season, a 2–0 win against Bristol Rovers.
 On 26 June it was announced Murphy would be one of 14 senior players released at the end of his contract on 30 June.

 Crewe Alexandra

 On 4 September 2020, Murphy signed a two-year deal to return to Crewe Alexandra, and played in a 2–1 defeat by Lincoln City in the first round of the EFL Cup at Gresty Road the following day, 5 September 2020.
 Reappointed Crewe captain for the 2021–2022 season, he scored the first (and only) goal of his second spell at Crewe, the winner in a 2–1 victory at Morecambe, on 29 December 2021.
 Following relegation to League Two, Murphy was released by Crewe at the end of the 2021–22 season, though he continued to train with the club to maintain his fitness during the summer.

 Macclesfield

 Murphy joined Northern Premier League Division One West side Macclesfield in late August 2022.
+He helped them win the title during his first season which meant promotion to the Northern Premier League Premier Division.
+He was released at the end of the 2023–2024 season.